-Minrose Gwin is the author of The Queen of Palmyra, a Barnes & Noble Discover Great New Writers pick and finalist for the John Gardner Fiction Book Award, and the memoir Wishing for Snow, cited by Booklist as “eloquent” and “lyrical”— “a real life story we all need to know.”
-She has written four scholarly books and coedited The Literature of the American South.
-She lives in Chapel Hill, North Carolina, and Albuquerque, New Mexico.
+Minrose Gwin is the author of three novels: The Queen of Palmyra, a Barnes & Noble Discover Great New Writers pick and a finalist for the John Gardner Fiction Book Award; Promise, a finalist for the Willie Morris Award in Southern Literature; and The Accidentals.
+Wishing for Snow, a memoir about her mother’s mental illness, was called “a real-life story we all need to hear” by Booklist.
+Wearing another hat, Gwin has written four books of literary and cultural criticism.

 1:15 p.m. to 2 p.m.